ENGLISH TOY SPANIEL

 This passive yet jovial breed is ideal for senior citizens.
 However, small children can easily overwhelm him, and he cannot stand any excitement and rough handling.

 Charlies can be overbearing and determined, as well as picky about who they associate with.
-However, they are friendly at home and cheerful and adventurous at play with their favourite humans.
+However, they are friendly at home and cheerful and adventurous at play with their favorite humans.

 This small dog breed can be timid around strangers or new environments.
-However, he gets on well with fellow dogs and cats, especially when socialised with them.
+However, he gets on well with fellow dogs and cats, especially when socialized with them.